--- 1.1. Recognition as Person entitled for Asylum

 When the German Federal Police gets hold of a refugee, usually it initiates criminal investigations against the refugee on account of illegal entry into the country.
 A couple of weeks later, the asylum seeker receives a letter from the competent public prosecutor’s office stating that the investigation proceedings have been closed.

 Some refugees use false identification papers only when entering the country.
 The courts are divided about the question whether or not this is punishable.
 Against penalty ordes over 90 daily rate of income should always file an objection and try to reduce the penalty.
 Background is that higher levels of penalties may put the issuance of a residence permit at risk (cf. § 5 paragraph 3 in connection with § 55 paragraph 2 No 2 AufenthG).

 --- 10.2.
 Contact Point for Asylum Seekers - Proof of Arrival - Temporary Residence Permit

-The German Federal Police will refer asylum seekers to a Contact Point for asylum seekers.
+The German Federal Police, the police forces of the Federal States or the foreigners' authorities will refer asylum seekers to a Contact Point for asylum seekers.
 The refugees are obliged to immediately proceed to this place (§ 20 paragraph 1 AsylG).
 If they fail to do so, their application for asylum will be regarded as withdrawn.

 If the asylum seekers will immediately prove in such a case, that the delayed arrival at the contact point had resulted from circumstances beyond their control, the proceedings will be continued.